dojo/docs/quickstart/data/usingdatastores/faq.rst

 Note above that the child object nested off someValue doesn't have a *myid* attribute.
 Why does this cause ItemFile*Store an issue.
 This is effectively answered by question 9 on this page.
 This is because child objects (non-atomic values such as int, string, etc), are automatically treated as data store items by dojo.data.ItemFileReadStore.

-Because it is treated as a datastore item, it must have an identifier to comply with the needs of the `dojo.data.api.Identity <dojo/data/api/Identity>`_ specification.
+Because it is treated as a datastore item, it must have an identifier to comply with the needs of the :ref:`dojo.data.api.Identity <dojo/data/api/Identity>` specification.
 Identity requires that all items be able to be uniquely looked up by an identifier.
 It does not state in a hierarchy of items only root items can be looked up by an identifier.
 Therefore, for ItemFile*Store, if you define the *identifier* option of the data set, you must make sure that all child items have unqiue identifiers as well so the Identity API implementation can be satisfied.

 This is also necessary for support for widgets like dijit.Tree, when write support is required.
 It needs the capability of looking up an item from a store by its identifier, regardless of its position (root item or child of another item).
 Effectively, if an object in a datastore is identifiable as a datastore item (store.isItem(possibleItem)), and that store implements the Identity API, then that item must return a value for store.getIdentity(possibleItem).
 In other words, Hierarchy is irrelevant to whether or not an item has an identifier.
 All data store items in an Identity implementing store must return a value that can then be used to look the item back up later.